UniversitaDellaCalabria/uniAuth/README.md

 ## SAML2 Features

-- HTTP-REDIRECT and POST bindings (signed authn request must be in HTTP-POST binding);
+- HTTP-REDIRECT and POST bindings;
 - ForceAuthn;
-- SLO, SAML Single Logout;
+- SAML Single Logout;
 - Signed and Encrypted assertions;
 - AllowCreate, nameid is stored with a persistent nameid format.